Luxchar/SuperMalter/data/src/analysis/vis.md

 ### Malt quick presentation
  - number of freelancers through time (timeseries)
  - number of supermalter in comparison to malter (barplot) > deduce the percentage of supermalter
- - ..
+ - who gets the most opportunities/missions: malter vs supermalter introd

 ### Malter vs Supermalter
- - number of freelancers (scatterplot) malter(blue) vs supermalter(red)
- - who gets the most opportunities: malter vs supermalter
+ - how much experience impacts success
  - categories that get the best salary > is there a best category to be in (salary, length of mission?)
- - how much experience impacts success
  - how does working remote impact the success of a freelancer

 <br>